Jim Keith: Death and controversy

 On September 6, 1999, Keith injured his leg after stepping off a three-foot stage at the Burning Man festival.
 Thinking it was only a severe sprain, he went home.
-The next morning, he checked into the Washoe Medical center for treatment of a broken knee.
-Surgery was delayed due to issues with kidney function.
-At 8:10 PM on Tuesday, September 7, 1999, a blood clot released from his leg and entered his lung, an issue which proved fatal.
+The next morning, in severe pain, he checked into the Washoe Medical center for treatment of a broken knee.
+On September 7, 1999, a blood clot released from his leg and entered his lung, which resulted in his death aged 49.

-In an article published three weeks after Keith's death, conspiracy theorists expressed suspicion that he was killed because he mentioned the name of a physician who declared Princess Diana was pregnant at the time of her death.
+After his death, conspiracy theorists expressed suspicion that he was killed because he mentioned the name of a physician who declared Princess Diana was pregnant at the time of her death.